Bucine

-Bucine is a comune (municipality) in the Province of Arezzo in the Italian region Tuscany, located about 45 km southeast of Florence and about 20 km west of Arezzo.
+Bucine (/it/) is a comune (municipality) in the Province of Arezzo in the Italian region Tuscany, located about 45 km southeast of Florence and about 20 km west of Arezzo.

 Subdivision

 Bucine borders the municipalities of Castelnuovo Berardenga, Civitella in Val di Chiana, Gaiole in Chianti, Monte San Savino, Montevarchi, Pergine Valdarno, and Rapolano Terme.

 Although the town of Bucine is limited in extent, the municipality includes numerous small villages, including, among others, Ambra, Badia Agnano, Badia a Roti, Capannole, Cennina, Levane, Mercatale-Torre, Montebenichi, Pietraviva, Pogi, Rapale, San Leolino, and San Pancrazio.

 Economy

 Valentino Shoes Lab, a factory of the fashion brand Valentino, is located in Bucine.
 The factory was destroyed by fire between 1 and 2 April 2021.

 Main sights

 Many buildings of high historic value are present within the borders of the municipality, but the most important ones are: